Viewing Git History and Changes: git log and git diff Tutorial

 Practical Workflow Example

-Here is how you might use history and diff commands in a real workflow:
+Here is how you might use history and diff commands in a realistic development workflow.
+This sequence demonstrates the natural rhythm of checking your work before and after commits.

 git diff